 Bottom bracket Complete Collection

-In the history of bicycles, we have seen many standards for bottom bracket systems and different types of bottom brackets.
+We have seen so many bottom bracket types and standards.
 Most of them are still being widely used today.
-Suppose you are trying to explore all the bottom bracket standards, bottom bracket types, and how the standards have been evolved from generation to generation, you will probably find the answers here.
+Suppose you are trying to explore all the bottom bracket types/standards, and how the bottom bracket types/standards have been evolved from generation to generation, you will probably find the answers here.

-This diagram contains all the commonly used bottom bracket standards/types since the emergence of the bottom bracket, as well as the upgrade path for the bottom bracket:
+This diagram contains all the commonly used bottom bracket types/standards since the emergence of bicycle bottom brackets, as well as the upgrade/evolution path for all types of bottom brackets:

-In the following context, based on the diagram above, I will introduce every single bottom bracket standard and type and how the standards have been updated and evolved from generation to generation.
+In the following context, based on the diagram above, I will introduce every single bottom bracket type/standard and how the types/standards have been updated and evolved from generation to generation.
 Regarding performance, T47 is far superior to the original BB for OPC.
-However, all structural upgrades from BB for OPC to T47 were not completed in a day.
-Let me briefly introduce how the bottom bracket has gradually evolved from its original simple structure to its current state through slight changes in the detailed structure.
+The structural upgrades from BB for OPC to T47 were not completed in a day.
+Let me briefly introduce how the bottom bracket has gradually evolved from its original simple structure to its current state through one and another slight changes in the detailed structure.

 Here is a guide for the evolution history of bottom brackets and what we are going to discuss in the following context: